JetBrains/guide/site/java/tutorials/getting-started-intellij-idea/writing-code/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4jAXV67MRyA" >
 </iframe>

 IntelliJ IDEA is excellent at generating code constructs for you.
-It's always worth using (**⌘N** | **Alt+Ins**) to see what the IDE can do for you in this respect.
+It's always worth using <kbd>⌘N</kbd> (macOS) / <kbd>Alt+Insert</kbd> (Windows/Linux) to see what the IDE can do for you in this respect.
 When it comes to Java code, here are just some of the common code constructs that IntelliJ IDEA can generate for you:

 - getters and setters
 - constructors